The Mikado

 There is no song in the works of Gilbert and Sullivan that enjoys as rich a tradition having its lyrics revised as does Ko-Ko’s “I’ve Got a Little List” song.
 Performers began to sing revised lyrics to the song even in Gilbert’s day.

-The Gilbert & Sullivan Very Light Opera Company has done its part to maintain this tradition, performing with revised lyrics in its 2007 production of The Mikado, as well as in three of its for Summer Concert performances of the Show.
+The Gilbert & Sullivan Very Light Opera Company has done its part to maintain this tradition, performing with revised lyrics in our 2019 production and our 2007 production of The Mikado, as well as in three of its four of its Summer Concert performances of the Show.

 Our audiences have always thoroughly enjoyed our revised lyrics to this song.